obstrom/TitanRaidLockout/README.md

 **Raid Lockout is a tiny raid info module for Titan Panel Classic**

 See at a glance if you are locked for any raid instance and when it resets - directly in Titan Panel.
+Now supports Classic TBC with raids and heroic dungeons.
 ![Example image](http://obstrom.com/github/raidlockout/readme1.jpg)

 ## Installation